PRIVACY NOTICE

 In the absence of an adequacy decision or appropriate safeguards, we may transfer personal information to a third country where an exception applies under relevant data protection law, e.g.:

-· you have explicitly consented to the proposed transfer after having been informed of the possible risks;
+you have explicitly consented to the proposed transfer after having been informed of the possible risks;

-· the transfer is necessary for the performance of a contract between us or to take pre-contract measures at your request;
+the transfer is necessary for the performance of a contract between us or to take pre-contract measures at your request;

-· the transfer is necessary for a contract in your interests, between us and another person; or
+the transfer is necessary for a contract in your interests, between us and another person; or

-· the transfer is necessary to establish, exercise or defend legal claims
+the transfer is necessary to establish, exercise or defend legal claims

 We may also transfer information for the purpose of our compelling legitimate interests, so long as those interests are not overridden by your interests, rights and freedoms.
 Specific conditions apply to such transfers, and we will provide relevant information if and when we seek to transfer your personal information on this ground.

-7. FOR HOW LONG IS PERSONAL DATA RETAINED?
+8. FOR HOW LONG IS PERSONAL DATA RETAINED?

 In general, we will retain all information held about our customers for as long as they continue to have an active account with us.
 This will include for as long as funds are owed to us.
+This is in line with our legitimate interests (Please see Section 3 – for our lawful basis breakdown) and to fulfil any legal obligations we may have towards other entities.

 Exceptions to this standard six-year approach are detailed below: